-This is a no fail apple pie with a rustic crust that is so buttery you do not need to fuss over it much.
+This is a delicious “no fail” apple pie with a simple buttery crust.
 Let it be a bit messy and flakey.
 Relax- it’s pie.

 My secret is out- I am not the best at creating a gorgeous pie crust.